Home Greek Translation Sidis FAQ

 so he had to endure primary school even though

-he already had a college-entrance education.
+he already had a college-level education.
 The

 article described his progress through grade school.